 The goal here is to ensure that the overall ratio of the tests passed to tests failed reflects the general usefulness and quality of the library.

-The recommended balance of tests is to ensure that at least 50% of the test data for each test case are for General tests, such that a library with reasonable coverage of the basics will score at least 50%.
-The remaining test data will differentiate between such libraries and ones that also correctly handle the most common UA corner cases.

 Test Data Sets

 The following sections specify the different tests for each category.
 Each test includes a reference to the standards document that specifies the behaviour the test is examining.
 There are several relevant standards, and they are not always completely consistent; hence the need for a reference to guide the reader wishing to trace the requirement back to its source.